Davidevlops/JS-DSA/stacks-and-queues.md

 queue.printQueue(); // Output: [20, 30]
 ```

-This concludes our discussion on stacks and queues and also ends our discussion on linear data structure as a whole In the next episode, we will be exploring graph as a non-linear data structure.
+This concludes our discussion on stacks and queues, as well as our exploration of linear data structures as a whole.
+In the next episode, we will delve into graphs as a non-linear data structure

 ### Conclusion

 In this episode, we have comprehensively discussed stacks and queues as a type of linear data structure in JavaScript.
 We implemented a detailed example demonstrating how to create and manipulate them, covering various operations.
-In the next episode, we'll explore graphs as a type of non-linear datastructure.
+In the next episode, we'll explore graphs as a type of non-linear data structure.

 ### Resources and References